 Single beetles can be dealt with by taking them outside of squishing them.
 But if you are constantly finding beetles in and around your home, we would recommend calling a professional—Humboldt Termite and Pest Control included—for an inspection as there may be more damage being done then is visually apparent to the untrained eye.
 A simple inspection can help determine the scope of the infestation and the potential damage that they may be causing quickly.

 While we cannot recommend trying to tackle a beetle infestation without professional treatments, there are often beetle poisons that can be extremely effective at preventing beetles from setting up shop in your yard.
 As a word of caution though, whenever making use of poisonous chemicals, be extremely careful with the solution around a family home, for the safety of the humans but also for any pets that may make use of the yard.

 At Humboldt Pest, we provide a variety of treatment options that will take care of your beetle problem and give you the peace of mind of you deserve.

 - Step 1: Identification – We’ll determine the extent of the beetle infestation and provide you with a variety of strategies and options for resolving the pest problem.

-- Step 2: Eradication & Restoration – We’ll treat the infestation quickly and effectively with the best products to keep your family and pets safe, and then we will help provide restoration solutions for any damage the beetles may have caused.
+- Step 2: Eradication & Restoration – We’ll treat the infestation quickly and effectively with the best products to protect your family and pets, and then we will help provide restoration solutions for any damage the beetles may have caused.